 Security questions – authenticating with your worst kept secrets

-Knowledge based authentication (KBA) is a form of identity verification with secrets only known by the user.
+Knowledge based authentication (KBA) is a form of identity verification that asks users to answer a “secret” to prove their identity before accessing a system.
 Passwords and security questions are the most common forms of KBA.
 Their familiarity means that they are the primary use case for many authentication systems.

 We’ve already illustrated the inherent weakness of passwords in previous blogs.
 In this blog we’ll take a closer look at security question as a form of KBA.